 - ISPs send default routes and a portion of their BGP table.

 When you have a connection to a single ISP, there is no need for the EGP.
 A simple default route would suffice.

 There are four stages before two BGP routers become neighbors:

 Between a company and an ISP, there could exist a peering agreement.
-This is a document that describes the BGP configuration between both parties.

 For example, an ISP could require network blocks of /18 to be announced by the client enterprise network, as part of the peering agreement.